magaliros/Feedreader/README.md

 ## How to run the tests

-Load the index.html in a browser
+1. Load the index.html in a browser.
-Check that all tests passed
+2. Check that all tests passed